Canadian Regulations for Travel Agencies in a Nutshell

 Quebec Travel Agency Licensing Regulations

-For hosted agents, I don’t want to mince words.
-Here’s OPC’s definition of an outside agent, verbatim, “travel agents who are contractually bound to a single travel agency.
+Here’s OPC’s definition of an external agent, verbatim, “travel agents who are contractually bound to a single travel agency.
 Most of the time, they do not work in the office.
 These counselors may not receive clients at home unless a duplicate of the travel agency's permit has been issued for an establishment located at their address.”

 The caveat here is that everything you do and sell must be under the umbrella of your host agency (including service fees).
 This means that, while you can have your own travel agency brand, you will still need to disclose to clients the name of the host agency you sell under, and you cannot accept money from your clients (only commissions from your host).

-3. Bond: You will need to provide a $25,000 CAD bond.
-This is used to compensate customers in the event the agency fails, closes or needs to provide compensation for services promised then not rendered.
-None of this will apply to you, but it’s a safety net that will help you as much as it will help your clients. 🙂
+2. $25,000 Bond: This is used to compensate customers in the event the agency fails, closes, or needs to provide compensation for services promised then not rendered.
+None of this will apply to you, but it’s a safety net that will help you as much as it will help your clients. 🙂 If the bond is a bearer bond or cash (CHA-CHING!), you will need to also submit a Merchant’s commitment form (so you can’t go all anonymous superhero, and sell travel under the cover of night).
+However, there are four different options to submit your security bond and they each have their own flavor!
+Like the financial requirements, your bond amount will increase as you renew your license annually depending on how much your agency earns.

-The licenses are issued 15 days after the completed application is received, but can be rushed in 3 days if you’re really in a pinch.2 Did I mention my French is horrible?
-If I missed anything, let me know.
+The licenses are issued 15 days after the completed application is received but can be rushed in 3 days if you’re really in a pinch.
+2

 Ontario Travel Agency Licensing Regulations—TICO Registration